An Inconvenient Truth

 One of the more traditional island groups in Micronesia, Yap offers visitors some modern comforts (including an eco-resort called Pathways and a grand Colonial-era hotel called Trader's Ridge) and is popular with divers, but its real draw is experiencing a strong cultural tradition that permeates everyday life across its 130-odd islands.
 Many men on Yap routinely wear traditional dress and, while it's acceptable for women to walk around topless, they are expected to cover their thighs (so female travellers beware).

-In an era when strawberries and spring lamb are available year round, there is a growing movement to minimise food miles and embrace local food and local production.
+Zero food miles In an era when strawberries and spring lamb are available year round, there is a growing movement to minimise food miles and embrace local food and local production.
 Nikki Rose, founder of Crete's Culinary Sanctuaries, is passionate about working exclusively with organic farmers in Cretan villages where the majority of food is grown in gardens and small farms, metres from the kitchen.
 "Our program is about discovering and celebrating traditional Cretan cuisine, which is made from fresh, local and organic ingredients usually with zero food miles."